poralix/load_monitor/README.md

 # Version

-- Patched version: 0.2.4 (by Alex S Grebenschikov)
+- Patched version: 0.2.5 (by Alex S Grebenschikov)
 - Original version: 0.1 (written by Future Vision)

 # Changes history:

+- 0.2.5: Minor changes: to use own php.ini.
+A fix for Debian 8 added.
 - 0.2.4: An admin widget added for Evolution skin
 - 0.2.3: Updated to work under Evolution skin